1994/SmartORM/README.md

 # SmartORM

-SmartORM is a Java ORM (Object-Relational Mapping) framework that enables you to automatically generate CRUD (Create, Read, Update, Delete) code at compile time using GPT.With SmartORM, you can simply write DAO ( Data Access Object) interfaces and get complete CRUD operations implemented automatically, while remaining compatible with the JPA (Java Persistence API) specification.
+`SmartORM` is a Java ORM (Object-Relational Mapping) framework that enables you to automatically generate CRUD (Create, Read, Update, Delete) code at compile time using GPT.With `SmartORM`, you can simply write DAO ( Data Access Object) interfaces and get complete CRUD operations implemented automatically, while remaining compatible with the JPA (Java Persistence API) specification.